 Certified Perinatal Mood and Anxiety Disorder counselor

 I am offering a brand-new paradigm of care.
 I'm offering individual sessions, packages sessions or the opportunity for coaching and guidance throughout an entire journey--prepregnancy, during pregnancy and post pregnancy.
 Sessions are not covered by insurance at present as this type of service--coaching, coordination, explanation, guidance--does not yet exist, though it is my dream that patient advocacy will become common.
 Book through my website under services to see all the options and you will be taken to my schedule on sesamecare.com.
+Alternatively, email me and we can make a unique plan.
+You CAN get what you deserve for care during your journey.
 I'll customize packages for you as needed.